vsimakhin/web-logbook/README.md

 - Update: Optimize UI elements
 - Note: The Docker image for this release is still tagged with its version only and doesn't use the standard `latest` tag until it exits beta status

-## [3.0.0-beta1] - 12.04.2025

-- New: Column sizing preferences for the Logbook and Licensing tables are now saved (in a browser local storage).
-A Reset Column Sizing button has also been added to the right toolbar.
-- New: Track log support added.
-You can now upload KML files as attachments or convert existing ones to display flight tracks on the map page.
-The flight distance is automatically calculated from the track log.
-Tracks are also visible on the overall Map page.
-- Update: Updated npm and Go packages with security fixes and version bumps.
-- Note: The Docker image for this release is still tagged with its version only and doesn't use the standard `latest` tag until it exits beta status

-## [3.0.0-alpha1] - 17.03.2025

-- Caution: This is an early release and still in test, please create a backup of your db file (`weblogbook.sql`) before switching to this version
-- Update: Completely new user interface
-- Update (**breaking change**): The category list has a new format and should be recreated
-- Note: The Docker image for this release is tagged with its version only and doesn't use the standard `latest` tag until it exits alpha status

-## [2.45.0] - 15.03.2025

-- Update: This is the final release of the v2.x series, including Golang library and security updates, before the rollout of v3.x.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)